it-novum/vagrantboxes/openITCOCKPIT_V3/README.md

 **If you like to contribute to openITCOCKPIT please use the [openITCOCKPIT_V3-dev](https://github.com/it-novum/vagrantboxes/tree/master/openITCOCKPIT_V3-dev) Vagrant box**

+# Documentation
+If you are looking the openITCOCKPIT documentation please open your openITCOCKPIT interface and search Documentation in the menu on the left side

 # Have a problem or ideas to improve?
 Please don't hesitate to create a Issue or Pull Request